By Vineeth Polisetti, Director · Published 2026-04-28 · 9 min read

 "Show me the lubrication map."
 A schematic or list of every lubrication point in the plant, the product used, and the food-contact classification (H1/H2/non-contact).
 If you don't have this, you fail this audit point immediately.

 "Show me certifications."
 NSF certification certificates for each food-grade product used.
 These should be the original NSF documents (downloadable from info.nsf.org) or supplier-provided copies.
-Castrol India provides these on request through your authorized distributor.
+Castrol India provides these on request through your authorised distributor.

 "Show me the chain of custody."
 Records linking each delivery to the specific machines or areas where the lubricant was used.
 Date, drum/batch number, dispense location.
 Most plants implement this through a simple log book or ERP record.